Neuroscience

 • Validating new gene and pharmacological therapeutic approaches for Dravet syndrome based on CRISPR/Cas9 technology

-• Understanding the molecular bases of infantile autism-spectrum disorders caused by mutations in chromatin factors and generation of patients derived iPSC models
+• Understanding the molecular bases of infantile autism-spectrum disorders caused by mutations in nuclear factors and generation of patients-derived iPSC models

-• Technical development of new AAV variants for the gene therapy of brain disorders
+• Methodological development of new AAV variants for gene therapy in brain disorders